smarty-php/smarty/docs/designers/language-basic-syntax.md

 template tags, it attempts to interpret them, and displays the appropriate output in their place.

+The basis components of the Smarty syntax are:
 - [Comments](./language-basic-syntax/language-syntax-comments.md)
 - [Variables](./language-basic-syntax/language-syntax-variables.md)
 - [Functions](./language-basic-syntax/language-syntax-functions.md)